Connect, Communicate, Create, Practice…Play!

 Simon Says “Feelings”

 Play “Simon Says” and have your children give feeling directions.
 Each person gets a turn to pull a Feeling from the bowl and give a feeling direction.
 For example, say: “Simon says, look happy.”
-In between commands, you can ask them questions about the feeling, such as “What makes you feel happy?”
+In between prompts, you can ask them questions about the feeling, such as “What makes you feel happy?”

 Let’s Get Excited